2 dead, including a 16-year-old, in Russian artillery strikes in Ukraine - ExBulletin

 2 dead, including a 16-year-old, in Russian artillery strikes in Ukraine

-Ukrainian authorities said two people, including a teenager, were killed in Russian artillery attacks on Saturday and that Russia announced it had shot down a Ukrainian fighter jet and destroyed a wave of drones over several regions.
+KIEV, Ukraine Ukrainian authorities said two people, including a teenager, were killed in Russian artillery attacks on Saturday and Russia announced it had shot down a Ukrainian fighter jet and destroyed a wave of drones over several regions.

 These attacks took place as Russia gains momentum on the battlefield and Ukraine runs out of ammunition.

 Ukraine's Western allies are delicately discussing the possibility of sending troops.
-Radek Sikorski, Polish Minister of Foreign Affairs said on Friday that the deployment of NATO troops in Ukraine was not unthinkable.
+Polish Foreign Minister Radek Sikorski said on Friday that the deployment of NATO troops to Ukraine was not unthinkable.
 French President Emmanuel Macron said last month that the idea should not be ruled out.

 Serhiy Lysak, governor of Ukraine's Dnipropetrovsk region, said a 16-year-old boy was killed and a 22-year-old man injured in an early morning artillery attack that hit the town of Chervonohryhorivka.
-The city is on the opposite bank of the Russian-occupied zone.
-Zaporizhzhia nuclear power plant, The region is the largest in Europe and is subject to almost daily Russian attacks.
+The city lies on the opposite bank of Russia's Zaporizhzhia nuclear power plant, Europe's largest, and the area is subject to almost daily Russian attacks.

 In the town of Chasiv Yar, one person was killed by artillery fire, according to authorities in the Donetsk region, much of which is under Russian control and where fighting has been intense throughout the war that is now in its third year.